 May reduce liability insurance costs – By enhancing risk management efforts, accreditation may improve access to and reduce the cost of liability insurance coverage.

-Provides education to improve business operations – Joint Commission Resources, The Joint Commission’s not-for-profit affiliate, provides continuing support and education services to accredited organizations in a variety of settings.
+Provides education to improve business operations – Joint Commission Resources, the Joint Commission’s not-for-profit affiliate, provides continuing support and education services to accredited organizations in a variety of settings.

 Provides professional advice and counsel, enhancing staff education – Joint Commission surveyors are experienced health care professionals trained to provide expert advice and education services during the on-site survey.

 Provides a customized, intensive review – Joint Commission surveyors come from a variety of health care industries and are assigned to organizations that match their background.
-The standards are also specific to each accreditation program so each survey is relevant to your industry.
+The standards also are specific to each accreditation program so each survey is relevant to your industry.

-Enhances staff recruitment and development – Joint Commission accreditation can attract qualified personnel who prefer to serve in an accredited organization.
+Enhances staff recruitment and development – Joint Commission accreditation can attract qualified personnel, who prefer to serve in an accredited organization.
 Accredited organizations also provide additional opportunities for staff to develop their skills and knowledge.

 Provides deeming authority for Medicare certification – Some accredited health care organizations qualify for Medicare and Medicaid certification without undergoing a separate government quality inspection, which eases the burdens of duplicative federal and state regulatory agency surveys.